Lawton Arts and Humanities Grants

 14. Closeout, Modifications, and Continuing Responsibilities

-· Property management and disposition requirements.
+• Property management and disposition rules.

 APPENDIX A

-Policy and Other Legal Requirements, Statutes, and Regulations that Govern Your Award
+Policy and Other Legal Requirements, Statutes, and Regulations that Govern Your Award:

 The Grantee must ensure that the funded project is implemented in full accordance with the U.S. Constitution, State and Federal Law, and public policy requirements: including, but not limited to, those protecting free speech, religious liberty, public welfare, the environment, and prohibiting discrimination.

-Nondiscrimination Policies
+Nondiscrimination Policies:

 As a condition of receipt of financial assistance, the Grantee acknowledges and agrees to execute the project, and require any contractors, successors, transferees, and assignees to comply with applicable provisions of laws and policies prohibiting discrimination, including but not limited to: